 Wars are fought by young men, ready to die for god and country.
 At a safe distance, older men play with their lives and command them to take the lives of other young men, in different uniforms.

-The scene is set to the mighty Colosseum, where gladiators fought to the death for fame, glory and freedom, to the applause of thousands of spectators.
+The scene is set to the mighty Colosseum, where gladiators fought to the death for fame, glory, and freedom, to the applause of thousands of spectators.
 As time went by, the roman empire fell, and its traditions with it.
-Today we feel that these grotesquely games that played out centuries ago, are a thing if the past.
+Today we feel that these grotesque games that played out centuries ago are a thing of the past.
 But have we as a

 species really changed that much since then?

 In the foreground of the picture, there are human-like primates, representing us.
-We are all in plane sight of the devastating war, destroying a land far away.
+We are all in plain sight of the devastating war, destroying a land far away.
 But we don’t seem to notice the killing of our brothers down in the trenches.
-We are all to busy with our own needs to acknowledge the horrific scenes in front of us.
+We are all too busy with our own needs to acknowledge the horrific scenes in front of us.
 We seem

-to care a lot more for the potential partner just a few seats away, the smell of money and the self-promotion trough our smart-phones.
+to care a lot more for the potential partner just a few seats away, the smell of money, and the self-promotion through our smart-phones.

-Its not only the brave men that pay the price of war.
-The locals of the area are scared for life.
-Their homes and crops are destroyed, family members killed and the are women raped on a big scale.
+It’s not only the brave men that pay the price of war.
+The locals of the area are scarred for life.
+Their homes and crops are destroyed, family members killed, and are women raped on a big scale.